boostlearn/go-cluster-limiter/README.md

     }

-## Principles of the limiter's algorithm
+## Algorithms
->The flow control calculation algorithm of this project re-evaluates the flow situation in a fixed period (about 2s~10s), and adapt to changes in traffic through parameter adjustment.
+>The flow control calculation algorithm of this project re-evaluates the flow situation in a fixed period (about 2s~10s),
+>and adapt to changes in traffic through parameter adjustment.

-#### Estimate the cluster's traffic by local traffic
+#### Estimate the cluster's traffic
 >The flow control algorithm of this project believes that the cluster's traffic and local traffic are stable for a short while, so the proportion of local traffic in the cluster traffic is also stable for a short time.